-- 2.1 The Holder recognizes that the acquisition of the Exchange Securities and, in the event of (a) the exercise of the Exchange Warrants, the shares of Common Stock issuable pursuant thereto (the "Exchange Warrant Stock") and (b) the conversion of the Exchange Preferred Stock, the Exchange Common Stock and Exchange Warrants issuable pursuant thereto (together with the Exchange Securities and the Exchange Warrant Stock, the "Offered Securities") involves a high degree of risk and is suitable only for persons of adequate financial means who have no need for liquidity with respect to the Offered Securities in that (a) the Holder may not be able to liquidate the Offered Securities in the event of emergency; (b) transferability is extremely limited; and (c) the Holder could sustain a complete loss of its investment. - 2.2 The Holder represents and warrants that it (a) is competent to understand and does understand the nature of the Exchange Offer; and (b) is able to bear the economic risk of an acquisition of the Offered Securities. - 2.3 The Holder represents and warrants that it is an "accredited investor," as such term is defined in Rule 501 of Regulation D promulgated under the Securities Act of 1933, as amended (the "Act").
-The Holder meets the requirements of at least one of the suitability standards for an "accredited investor" as set forth on the Accredited Investor Certification contained herein. - 2.4 The Holder represents and warrants that it has significant prior investment experience, including investment in restricted securities, and that it has read this Agreement, the Notes, the Warrants and the Certificate of Designations in order to evaluate the merits and risks of the Exchange Offer. - 2.5 The Holder represents and warrants that it has reviewed the Form S-1 and all other reports, statements and other documents filed by the Company with the Securities and Exchange Commission (collectively, the "SEC Reports"), including, the risk factors set forth therein.
+2.1 The Holder recognizes that the acquisition of the Exchange Securities and, in the event of the exercise of the Exchange Warrants, the shares of Common Stock issuable pursuant thereto (together with the Exchange Securities, the "Offered Securities") involves a high degree of risk and is suitable only for persons of adequate financial means who have no need for liquidity with respect to the Offered Securities in that (a) the Holder may not be able to liquidate the Offered Securities in the event of emergency; (b) transferability is extremely limited; and (c) the Holder could sustain a complete loss of its investment.

+2.2 The Holder represents and warrants that it (a) is competent to understand and does understand the nature of the Exchange Offer; and (b) is able to bear the economic risk of an acquisition of the Offered Securities.

+2.3 The Holder represents and warrants that it is an "accredited investor," as such term is defined in Rule 501 of Regulation D promulgated under the Securities Act of 1933, as amended (the "Act").
+The Holder meets the requirements of at least one of the suitability standards for an "accredited investor" as set forth on the Accredited Investor Certification contained herein.

+2.4 The Holder represents and warrants that it has significant prior investment experience, including investment in restricted securities, and that it has read this Agreement and the Warrants in order to evaluate the merits and risks of the Exchange Offer.

+2.5 The Holder represents and warrants that it has reviewed the Form S-1 and all other reports, statements and other documents filed by the Company with the Securities and Exchange Commission (collectively, the "SEC Reports"), including, the risk factors set forth therein.
 The Holder also represents and warrants that it has been furnished by the Company with all information regarding the Company which it had requested or desired to know; that all documents which could be reasonably provided have been made available for its inspection and review; that it has been afforded the opportunity to ask questions of and receive answers from duly authorized representatives of the Company concerning the terms and conditions of the Exchange Offer, and any additional information which it had requested; and that it has had the opportunity to consult with its own tax or financial advisor concerning an acquisition of the Offered Securities.
-The Holder confirms that no oral representations have been made or oral information furnished to the Holder or its advisers in connection with the Exchange Offer that are inconsistent in any respect with the SEC Reports, this Agreement, the Notes, the Warrant or the Certificate of Designations.
+The Holder confirms that no oral representations have been made or oral information furnished to the Holder or its advisers in connection with the Exchange Offer that are inconsistent in any respect with the SEC Reports, this Agreement and the Warrants.